- Living with CLL

-The Irish Cancer Society have produced a useful leaflet called “Cancer and Clinical Trials“.
-It addresses questions you might have about trial safety and regulation, and answers questions such as how does your doctor decide if you are suitable for a trial or not?
+The Irish Cancer Society have produced useful information on “Cancer and Clinical Trials“.
+It addresses questions you might have about trial safety and regulation, and answers questions such as how does your doctor decide if you are suitable for a trial or not.

 You can stay informed about clinical trials, and search for cancer trials carried out.
 There is a network of 14 hospital based cancer trials research units across Ireland listed on the “Cancer Trials Ireland” website.